laurenpendo/laurenpendo.github.io/index.md

-# Lauren Pendo
 <p align="center">
   <img src="headshot_circle.png" width="150">
 </p>
+# Lauren Pendo

 I am a data scientist with experience in statistics, machine learning and analytics.
-I am currently in my second year of the Master's program Stanford's Institute of Computational and Mathematical Engineering concentrating on Data Science.
+I am currently in my second year my Master's at Stanford's Institute of Computational and Mathematical Engineering concentrating on Data Science.
+During my program, I have worked on supervised learning projects in fair ML, natural language processing, and causal inference.
 Previously, at Roku, I used tools like R, Python, and SQL for analyses in audience development and advertising analytics.

 [Resume](PendoLauren_MS_ICME.pdf)